mykeels/BKnapsack/BKnapsack.Console/pigeons/README.md

 If you're using BPIO for the knapsack problem, the following startup flags have been added:

+To Download, check [this section](../README.md#command-line-interface) for instructions.

 ### How to use

-The Command Line for this application makes use of flags, which are described in [this section](../README.md).
+The Command Line for this application makes use of flags, which are described in [this section](../README.md#how-to-use).

 New Flags available include: